mikrono/tModLoaderWiki_kr_ko/World-Generation.md

 # Prerequisite Knowledge
 ## Tile Coordinates
 The very top left of the world is located at `0, 0` in tile coordinates, and the bottom right at `Main.maxTilesX, Main.maxTilesY`.
-These cordinates directly map into `Main.tile[,]`.
+These coordinates directly map into `Main.tile[,]`.
 See [Coordinates](https://github.com/tModLoader/tModLoader/wiki/Coordinates) for more info.
 By convention, we use `x` and `y` or `i` and `j` in code for tile coordinates.
-We need mutliple pairs of variables because many times we are working with coordinates derived from other coordinates.
+We need multiple pairs of variables because many times we are working with coordinates derived from other coordinates.

 ## Main.tile[,]
 `Main.tile[,]` is an 2D array containing all the tiles in the world.
 You can directly access the `Tile` object at a specific `x` and `y` coordinate during worldgen by writing `Tile tile = Main.tile[x, y];`.
 If you are checking tiles in-game, you must use `Tile tile = Framing.GetTileSafely(x, y);` because the Tile object might be `null`.
 Be mindful that negative numbers or coordinates outside the bounds of the world will lead to errors.
 To avoid this, use the [`WorldGen.InWorld`](#InWorldLinkHere) method.